 music and libretto by Gregg Kallor / adapted from Mary Shelley’s novel

-Sketches from Frankenstein, premiered in October 2018, encompasses three scenes that are, for me, the heart and essence of Mary Shelley’s novel.
-They reveal the deep pathos of the creature, the agonizing moral dilemma that haunts Victor Frankenstein, and the fraught love between Victor and his fiancée, Elizabeth.
+Sketches from Frankenstein, premiered in October 2018, encompasses three scenes of a planned two-act opera that focuses on the heart and essence of Mary Shelley’s timeless, haunting work: the deep pathos of Victor Frankenstein’s creation and the heartbreaking struggles with morality and love among the novel’s characters.

 Published 200 years ago, essentially inventing the science-fiction genre, Mary Shelley’s novel, Frankenstein, tells the heartbreaking story of a living, feeling creature, brought into the world only to be forsaken by its creator and left to fend for itself.
 Far from the grunting Hollywood brutishness of Boris Karloff, the novel vividly conveys the agony of a being whose desire for emotional nourishment is repeatedly and violently rejected, and who is driven to respond in kind.